 - The creative cycle: the cycle that arises when you transcend the default cycle.

 People’s desires define our world.
 This is why businesses and politicians are obsessed with it.

 History is the story of human desire.

 The mimetic nature of desires cannot be ignored because:

 - Mimesis can divert us from our path: instead of going after our own desires, we become obsessed with “beating others” in a mimetic competition.

 - Homogenizing forces are creating a crisis of desire: the more people are pressured to be the same, the more they fight to differentiate themselves.
-Technology is amplifying conflict this conflict because it is bringing our desires closer together.
+Technology is amplifying conflict because it is bringing our desires closer together.